Status and Distribution

 Foodplant and Larval Feeding Signs

-Cerastium semidecandrum (little mouse-ear), see plant distribution map, Cerastium diffusum (sea mouse-ear) and also found on Cerastium fontanum (common mouse-ear) where both this and little mouse-ear grow together; Minuartia verna (spring sandwort) in The Burren, Ireland.
+Cerastium semidecandrum (little mouse-ear), see plant distribution map, Cerastium diffusum (sea mouse-ear) and also found on Cerastium fontanum (common mouse-ear) where both this and little mouse-ear grow together; Sabulina verna (spring sandwort) in The Burren, Ireland.
 In Europe also found on Cerastium arvense (field mouse-ear) and Arenaria montana (mountain sandwort).

 Initially mines the leaves, later feeding on spun shoots, flowers and seed capsules.